THE FUTURE OF HOUSING IS HERE

 Introducing a fresh approach to sustainable, equitable, quality-designed housing.

-Located at the nexus of a major Scarborough transit hub and a unique swath of city parkland, we’re reimagining what a truly mixed housing community will look like, at a grand scale.
-2444 Eglinton Ave East will feature more than 900 new homes, demonstrating how diverse housing types can flourish in an evolving, amenity-rich neighbourhood.
+Located at the nexus of a major Scarborough transit hub and a unique swath of city parkland, we’re redefining what a vibrant, mixed-housing community can be at a grand scale.
+2444 Eglinton Ave East will feature more than 900 new homes, including over 600 co-op homes, demonstrating how diverse housing can flourish in an evolving, amenity-rich neighbourhood.

-It’s time to envision new possibilities for what progressive housing can look like in Toronto.
+It’s time to envision new possibilities for progressive housing in Toronto.

 STATUS: Pre-Development